 Rule 3-Be Selective About What Message You Send.
-Do not discuss controversial, sensitive, for official use only, classified, personal, Privacy Act, or unclassified information that requires special handling.
+Do not discuss controversial, sensitive, classified, personal, Privacy Act, or controlled unclassified information that requires special handling.
 Remember operations security, even unclassified information, when brought together with other information, can create problems when in the wrong hands.
 Do not create or forward junk mail, do not create or send chain letters, and do not use e-mail for personal ads.